genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/05_data-grid.md

 ```

-In component definition file we can provide method that will allow us to interact with the rest of the class.
+In the component definition file, we can provide a method that enables us to interact with the rest of the class.
-The example below would create a column with a button that will log data in the row to the console.
+The example below creates a column with a button that logs data in the row to the console.
-Here you can easily swap logging the row data with some custom logic like calling backend api that we will cover in more details later on.
+Here you can easily swap logging the row data with some custom logic (such as calling a back-end api that we shall cover in more detail later on).

 ```typescript title="home.ts"
   public singlePositionActionColDef: ColDef = {